-Most people, if not all, would simply reply with a one-word answer: Work.
+Most people, if not all, would simply reply with a one-worded answer: Work.
 While it’s a good way to earn money to buy a guitar, there are cases where people, teenagers especially, can’t work.
 Some parents these days are so over-protective that they have to know where their children are at all times.
 Or perhaps the teen is still not of legal age to work in his or her country.

-There are way too many reasons to list them all in one post, so we will just dive into the solutions.
+There are way too many reasons to list all in one post, so we will just dive into the solutions.
 And for the sake of this post, we will list all the suggestions, including traditional work.

 Tip #1: Work part-time